-For the convenience of international readers, since October 2017, the blog has two separate language versions, a Finnish and an English one!
-Thus, all future English posts (and with some delay all old posts, too) will be found on this separate page.
+For the convenience of international readers, the blog has two separate language versions, a Finnish and an English one.
+Future English posts (and with some delay old posts, too) will be found on this separate page.
 The site should automatically detect your language, but in case it doesn’t you can easily switch languages in the main menu and sidebar.

 About the Archipelago Research Institute

 The Archipelago Research Institute is part of the Biodiversity Unit of the University of Turku, Finland.
 The marine station is located on the island of Seili (60°14’N, 21°57’E), in the middle region of the Archipelago Sea (northern Baltic Sea) about 30 km from the city of Turku.
 The Institute has been operating on the island since 1964.
 We also have an office in Turku, in the University campus area.

 The Institute participates in multidisciplinary research of the Baltic Sea, with a special focus on the Archipelago Sea.
 We conduct long-term environmental monitoring and offer a number of research and teaching services and support to researchers, teachers, and students visiting Seili.
 Our own research chiefly comprises of projects studying the biological and geological condition of the Archipelago Sea.
 Most of the research in Seili is done in cooperation with other research groups within and outside the University of Turku.